PhilippeBekaert/hdspeconf/doc/AIOPro.md

 The panel also indicates the detected sample rate on external sources with valid signal ("Lock" or "Sync" status), and warns about sources with sample rate not compatible with the current source by displaying a warning sign.

 The internal sample rate is set by linux ALSA during PCM initialization. hdspeconf only allows changing the sample rate if no application is playing or recording audio on the card.
-Keep in mind this setting will probably be overridden by ALSA tools after.
+Keep in mind this setting will probably be overridden by audio applications or ALSA tools after.

 **Pitch**